dsobral/ADER/material/Practical.md

 ![Spliced Alignment](images/SplicedAlignment.jpg)

 Finally, another set of more recent approaches quickly gaining in popularity map directly against the transcriptome, without the need for a reference genome.
 [Salmon](https://combine-lab.github.io/salmon/) provides transcript-level estimates of gene expression without explicitly generating alignments.
 These methods are very fast since they rely on sequence similarity (pseudoalignments) instead of perfect alignments, and because they only search against the transcriptome.
-Through the use of more elaborate statistical methods they also handle the presence of different alternative splice forms that difficult the attribution of a read to a transcript.
+Through the use of more elaborate statistical methods they also handle the presence of different alternative splice forms that cause difficulties in the attribution of a read to a transcript.
 Some of these methods, such as salmon, also take explicitly in consideration bias related to differences in transcript length and nucleotide composition.

 ## <a id="LO5.3">LO 5.3 - Running an alignment.
 The SAM/BAM alignment format</a>